magento/knowledge-base/src/how-to/general/block-malicious-traffic-for-magento-commerce-cloud-on-fastly-level.md

 ---
 title: Block malicious traffic for Magento Commerce Cloud on Fastly level
-labels: Magento Commerce Cloud,Fastly,security,robots.txt,block traffic,ACL,2.3.x,how to
+labels: 2.3.x,ACL,Fastly,Magento Commerce Cloud,block traffic,how to,robots.txt,security
 ---

 This article provides the steps you could take to block malicious traffic, when you suspect that your Magento Commerce Cloud store is experiencing a DDoS attack.